arkits/archit.xyz/content/posts/sba-cli.md

 ## Preface

-A substantial part of today's modern infrastructure involves delivering an _application_[^1].
-The intention of this application maybe to serve a rendered page, REST API, WebSocket stream, message queue worker etc. In order to provide a _well-managed_[^2] application, teams often dive into building tools for gaining observability and insights into their applications.
-This blog series aims to capture the nuances of building such custom tooling.
+A substantial part of today's modern service infrastructure involves delivering an _application_ ( server / backend / service).
+The intention of this application could be anything - serving a rendered page, REST API, WebSocket stream, message queue worker etc.

+While building the application is one challenge, the real boss-fight begins once the application is deployed to prod, and the team needs to support it.
+Supporting the application could be a simple task of figuring out which version of the service is deployed, or something more challenging such as mutating a configuration.
+Due to the ubiquity of these support tasks, teams often dive into building custom tooling for gaining observability and insights into said application.
+Building these tools has almost become a right of passage into modern application development; and after having built a few, I wanted to capture the nuances, design decisions and the lessons learned.

 ## Spring Boot...?

-In a _tiny_ nutshell, Spring Boot is a framework to build _applications_ in Java.
+In a _tiny_ nutshell, [Spring Boot](https://spring.io/projects/spring-boot) is a framework to build _applications_ in Java.
 Think Express in Node, Rails in Ruby, Django in Python (to an extent).
-The Spring project pieces together other popular Java projects into a palatable, yet solid experience.
-The Spring 'eco-system' provides answers for almost every possible type of integration - from Kafka to Kubernetes.
+The Spring [project](https://spring.io/) pieces together other popular Java projects into a palatable, yet extensible experience.
+While Spring Boot provides the base to build your applications, the rest of the Spring ['eco-system'](https://spring.io/projects) provides answers for almost every possible type of integration - from Kafka to Kubernetes.

 While Spring is a great solution for quickly standing-up applications, personally I've found it too be a bit to _magical_ in it's details and often requires some goofy workarounds if you don't happen to agree with the 'Spring way'.
-However, Spring's ease-of-use and relatively decent performance still keep a strong candidate to build applications.
+However, Spring's ease-of-use, decent performance, and strong eco-system of integrations make it a strong candidate to build applications.

 ## Spring Boot Actuator...?

 Actuator is one such member of the previously mentioned Spring eco-system.
-Actuator is module that once _installed_ into a Spring application, exposes a variety of REST endpoints, which can be programmatically queried and interacted with in order to facilitate typical management related aspects of an application.
+Actuator is module that once _installed_ into a Spring application, exposes a variety of REST endpoints, which can be programmatically queried and interacted with in order to facilitate typical management related tasks of an application.

 After setting it up, Actuator is available through the `/actuator` endpoint of your application; here's a sample...